nuts-foundation/nuts-fhir-validation/docs/pages/technical/fhir-rules.rst

 Patient
 .......

-:code:`patient` Reference is required and the :code:`identifier` field is present. :code:`display` Is optional.
+:code:`patient` Reference is required and the :code:`identifier` field is present. :code:`display` Is not allowed since no personal data is stored.
 The :code:`system` of the identifier must be a valid Nuts system.
 In the case of patients this must be **urn:oid:2.16.840.1.113883.2.4.6.3**.
 This will be extended in the future when the PGO case is added.